B Itm 215 Computer Applications in Business (3)

 B Itm 330 Business Information Systems & Technologies (3)

 This course offers an introduction to the fundamentals of information systems and information technology in business.
-It focuses on models for modern business processes, integration of business functions, strategic information systems and the tasks and techniques for developing computer based information systems.
-Also, selected topics from the project management area such as project planning, time, risk, and resource management in various business applications will be discussed.
-Elements of database management, information systems building and prototyping will be introduced using popular end-user software packages (Excel and Visual Basic for applications).
-Prerequisite(s): AMAT 106 and BITM 215 or their equivalents; BITM 220 or AMAT 108 or AECO 320.
-Offered fall, spring and summer (may not be offered every summer).
+It focuses on models for modern business processes, integration of business functions, and the tasks and techniques for developing computer-based information systems.
+Topics such as project planning, time, risk, and resource management in various business applications will be supported by software tools, such as Microsoft Project.
+Elements of database management, information systems building and prototyping will be introduced using popular end-user software packages such as Access and Excel.
 Prerequisite(s): A Mat 106 and B Itm 215 or their equivalents; B Itm 220 or A Mat 108 or A Eco 320.
+Offered fall and spring.

 B Itm 331 Business Application Development (3)